 Durability

-Durability, no doubt, is one of the quicker gauges for perceived quality, in addition to overall quality, really.
-If a product, regardless of its nature or application, can withstand continuous use or exceptionally strenuous use, then you can bet your absolute bottom dollar that its customers will be as numerous as they are dedicated to the brand responsible.
+Durability, no doubt, is one of the quicker gauges for perceived quality, in addition to overall quality.
+Suppose a product, regardless of its nature or application, can withstand continuous or exceptionally strenuous use.
+In that case, you can bet your absolute bottom dollar that its customers will be as numerous as they are dedicated to the brand responsible.

-It’s always a good quality to boast and an even greater quality to actually have.
-One should always expect consumers will put their product or service through the ringer when it comes to their various applications.
+It’s always a good quality to boast and an even greater quality to have.
+One should always expect consumers to put their product or service through the wringer regarding various applications.

 Serviceability

-Brands have been increasingly making sure that their products and services always have a ready and able support and customer service system in place.
+Brands have been increasingly ensuring that their products and services always have a ready and able support and customer service system.

 You do not want angry consumers.
 Not only will you lose customers who are well within their right to complain, they’ll spread the word.
-Like wildfire, you’ll see your consumer base dwindle over a scarily short amount of time.
+Like wildfire, you’ll see your consumer base dwindle quickly.

-So having adequate serviceability is obviously a massive impact on perceived quality.
-Especially that of the good princess.
+So, having adequate serviceability has a massive impact on perceived quality—especially that of the good princess.

 Fit and Finish

-You’ll have no doubt went to get something from the store at some point in your life and spotted something with an appealing package or an assortment of attractive colours.
+You’ll not doubt that you went to get something from the store at some point in your life and spotted something with an appealing package or an assortment of attractive colours.

 Even if it’s something that’s ultimately inferior or serves you no purpose for whatever you think it offers, you’ll probably have picked it up.
 People like pretty things, plain and simple.

-So adding an element of appeal and panache when it comes to presenting your wares will definitely bump up the perceived quality people will give your brand.
+So, adding an element of appeal and panache when presenting your wares will bump up the perceived quality people will give your brand.
 And the princess will no doubt give you a boon or four.

 Let’s put the mind of the consumer on centre stage.
-There’s a thing or two you could learn about how simple psychology can impact the perceived quality any product has.
+There’s a thing or two you could learn about how simple psychology can impact the perceived quality of any product.

-Now, in a previous point in this article, lowering prices was referenced.
-Although if your head’s still in the game, you’ll notice we said “for a limited time.”
-Consider furniture brands which seem to be permanently on end of season sales.
+In a previous point in this article, lowering prices was referenced.
+Although, if your head’s still in the game, you’ll notice we said “for a limited time.”
+Consider furniture brands which seem to be permanently on end-of-season sales.

 This is because people generally assume that if a product in a sea of similar products is on offer for a lower price, it implies that it may be a budget option.
 People don’t like cheap products, more often than not.

-Playing with this concept in a variety of ways is how brands can sometimes boost their sales and revenue strategically.
+Playing with this concept in various ways is how brands can sometimes strategically boost their sales and revenue.

 Perceived quality rational and emotional factors